epfl-ada/ada-2022-project-abrakadAda/README.md

 ### Behavioral analysis
-Is done in parallel with the course : HUM-432: How people learn: Designing Learning Tools, all ressources are the course one:
+Is done in parallel with the course : HUM-432: How people learn: Designing Learning Tools, all resources are the course one:
 Resources:
 - Facilitating Experiential Learning in Higher Education.
 2021.
 Roland Tormey
 - Tara L. Haynes , Lia M. Daniels , Robert H. Stupnisky , Raymond P. Perry & Steve Hladkyj (2008) The Effect of Attributional Retraining on Mastery and Performance Motivation Among First-Year College Students, BASIC AND APPLIED SOCIAL PSYCHOLOGY